COVID -19: FG receives 3.399mt of cereals from ECOWAS, others

 “The food items provided by the ECOWAS Commission will reach the most vulnerable in our society, which will work towards mitigating the risk of food insecurity at this critical time”, Farouq said.

+READ ALSO: ECOWAS calls for restoration of IBK, sanctions against coup plotters

-In a goodwill message, the Minister of State, Foreign Affairs, Ambassador Zubariu Dada, appreciated the ECOWAS Commission for its programme towards mitigating the impact of pandemic in the sub-region pledgd support of the Federal Government of Nigeria towards the programmes of the ECOWAS commission.
+In a goodwill message, the Minister of State, Foreign Affairs, Ambassador Zubariu Dada, appreciated the ECOWAS Commission for its programme towards mitigating the impact of the pandemic in the sub-region pledged support of the Federal Government of Nigeria towards the programmes of the ECOWAS Commission.